pgcrumley/Controllers/EtekcityOutlet/README.md

 Please note that address 85 with unit 3 is special and will be skipped.

-If you miss the exact address on which the devices respond you can run the command with a first and last address to try on the command line.
+If you miss the exact address on which the devices respond you can run the command with parameters to set the first and last address to try.
 Setting the start and end address also slows down the process so you have more time to see which address works for your devices.